aelbasioni/web-restaurant-reviews/README.md

 - If you don't have Python installed, navigate to [Python's website](https://www.python.org/) to download and install the software.
 - With your server running, visit the site: http://localhost:8000 and explore the web application

+**To be mentioned**: I'm not the owner of the site logo, and I couldn't reach him